Nonug/Deep_Reinforcement_Learning_in_Cryptocurrency_Algorithmic_Trading/README.md

 ## things I have/haven't done
 - [x] add stock to flow ratio to data
-- [x] eda: plotTimeSeries, daily_returns, adf test, 2 versions for bollingerBand
+- [x] eda: plotTimeSeries, daily_returns, adf test, 2 versions for bollingerBand, market value against Scarcity plot
-- [ ] eda: Scarcity plot

 ## problems
 * glassnode does not provide stock to flow of eth
 * is daysTillHalving necessary for stock to flow?
 * is this split appropriate: training: 2014-2016, validation: 2017-2018, testing: 2019-2020
 * which bollingerband graph is better?
+* The graph looks ok without taking log for the axis, is it ok?

 ## Authors